Partner, Head of Abuse Claims & Public Law

 Contact us for free legal advice and we'll be happy to help you.
 Ask us about Legal Aid or if we can deal with your claim on a No Win, No Fee basis.

-For more than 20 years, we’ve been representing abuse victims and helping them claim their legal rights, fighting tirelessly for fair and just outcomes.
+For more than 30 years, we’ve been representing abuse victims and helping them claim their legal rights, fighting tirelessly for our clients to help them achieve the right outcomes.

 With our help, you can take the first steps towards a better future.